The idea of AI-izing a recruitment platform is actually not complicated:

 - Companies continuously collect resumes but may not make immediate decisions.

-The Platform Sells Not Matching, but "Attention + Data"
+The Platform Sells Not Matching, But "Attention + Data"

 The platform is essentially a business of "directing traffic to data assets," not "efficient transactions."